sanureet/ELT_Project/technicalreport.md

 5. Cleaned world-happiness-report-2021.csv  to columns ( year, country, life_expentency, life_freedom)
 6. Then export these DataFrame into SQL tables, we developed one final table to show all the data together.

-Potential analysis on this dataset was created. we faced few challenges along the way, from cleaning data, exporting data in SQL
+Potential analysis on this dataset was created, and we faced few challenges along the way, from cleaning data, to exporting data in SQL

-Findings and Discussions: